 Time to head back to Perth, but it’s going to be a long day!

 It’s now a race against time to get to New Norcia, 240kms away before their roadhouse closes at 4.30pm.
 New Norcia is Australia’s only monastic town, founded in 1847 by Spanish Benedictine Monks.
-The town is full of beautiful, heritage buildings.
-You’ll notice most have a distinct Spanish flair that sits in stark contrast to its Aussie bush setting.
+The town is full of beautiful, heritage buildings, most with a distinct Spanish flair that sits in stark contrast to its Aussie bush setting.

-My favourite building is the New Norcia Hotel.
-This pub that looks like it’s straight out of a period drama film set and even serves monk-brewed ale.
+My favourite building is the New Norcia Hotel, a pub that looks like it’s straight out of a period drama film set and even serves monk-brewed ale.
 The Monastery, Abbey Church and College Chapels are also worth a look as well.

-The reason why I want to get here before the roadhouse closes is because the monks here are famous for their bread.
-I’m determined to get a fresh loaf to take home.
+The reason why I want to get here before the roadhouse closes is that the monks here are famous for their bread and I’m determined to get a fresh loaf to take home.
 The bakery isn’t open to the public but you can buy the loaves and some other goodies at the roadhouse.

 Now for the home stretch back to Perth as the sun starts its daily descent in the west.
 It’s been a full on 5 days but we’ve managed to see some spectacular scenery.
 All up we did 1640kms and had a fantastic time, I can’t wait for next year!

 - TAKE NOTHING but photos, leave nothing but footprints – picking wildflowers is illegal and can attract a $2000 fine.
 Take all your trash with you!